 AUI.
-The Advanced User Interface is the local touch screen on the front door and the advanced remote control/monitoring feature that allows for extensive remote control and monitoring of the transmitter.
+The Advanced User Interface is the advanced remote control/monitoring feature that allows for extensive remote control and monitoring of the transmitter.

 CUTBACK.
 A reduction in RF output power, caused by the occurrence of multiple shutbacks within a pre-defined period.